senyberg/MMAI/README.md

 # MMAI

-Purpose:

-- Implement a reverb algorithm in C/C++.
+- The purpose of the course project is to implement a reverb algorithm in C/C++ language.

-What should the project do:
-- Our program has to:
-  - read wav-files
-  - play them in real time withe reverberation effect on it
+- The program should be able to read wav files and play them in real time with the reverberation effect applied.

-The implementation should have controls for:
+- The implementation should have controls at least for:
-- a dry-wet
+  - dry-wet
   - early reflections
-- a late reverberation size
+  - late reverberation size
-- a spectral control (damping or equalizer)
+  - spectral control (like damping or equalizer).

-Our program has to:
-- have a CLI
-- be runnable on at least Linux
+The program should have a **Command Line Interface (CLI)** and should be runnable at least on **Linux**.

-Libraries that have to be used for sound file and audio I/O:
+For sound file and audio I/O use using *libsndfile* and *portaudio* libraries.
-- libsndfile
-- portaudio

 # Milestones